Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 Giving women rights is going to lead to the extermination of civilization.

-Oh, I don't know, extermination, I think it's a bit too hard.
+I think it's a bit too hard.

-The the the gradual collapse of civilization.
+The gradual collapse of civilization.

 Right.

-Yeah, um because uh like again, this this whole thing the the women earning more money because they're better educated than men, okay, but they're not prepared to marry down.
+Because like, again, this whole thing, the women earning more money because they're better educated than men.

 So they're not going to get the little toy boys who sit at home.

-But they do it now in their mid-thirties and then desperately get the baby rabies and having children later, as she points out.
+All change their mind, but they do it now in their mid-30s and then desperately get the baby rabies of them.

 But then you've got far fewer options, you end up having far fewer children.

-And then, of course, uh body positivity tanked a bunch of companies, which is why the Sydney Sweeney advert came out and did a great job for American Eagle.
+And then, of course, body positivity tanked a bunch of companies, which is why the Sydney Sweeney advert came out and did a great job for American Eagle.

 And she complains about the adverts with women in, but we'll skip over that.

-Uh, because the key findings here, Gen Z and millennials are more likely to think that a man who stays home to look after a ch his children is less of a man.
+Now, this is actually very interesting because the key findings here: Gen Z and millennials are more likely to think that a man who stays home to look after his children is less of a man.

-Now what's interesting about that is that's 27% of millennials think that.
+Now, what's interesting about that is that's 27% of millennials think that the most propagandized feminist generation ever.

-And twenty f 25% of Gen Z. That's disappointing.
+And 25% of Gen Zers.

 Gen Z, what are you doing?